cockroachlabs-field/kafka-demo/README.md

 An [enterprise license](https://www.cockroachlabs.com/docs/stable/licensing-faqs.html#obtain-a-license) is needed for some of the chapters that use enterprise features like follower reads and CDC.

+## Kafka Setup

+You can either use a manged Kafka cluster or a local self-hosted setup.
+In the latter case, just follow the [quickstart](https://kafka.apache.org/quickstart) guidelines to setup a vanilla Kafka instance.

+Ensure kafka is available to the app services and CockroachDB nodes at the default port `9092`:

+    kafka://localhost:9092

+Example setup using Kraft:

+    curl https://dlcdn.apache.org/kafka/4.0.0/kafka_2.13-4.0.0.tgz -o kafka_2.13-4.0.0.tgz
+    tar -xzf kafka_2.13-4.0.0.tgz
+    ln -s kafka_2.13-4.0.0 current
+    cd current
+    KAFKA_CLUSTER_ID="$(bin/kafka-storage.sh random-uuid)"
+    bin/kafka-storage.sh format -t $KAFKA_CLUSTER_ID -c config/server.properties

+Depending on your network setup you may need to edit the following Socket properties in `config/server.properties`:

+    listeners=PLAINTEXT://..
+    advertised.listener=PLAINTEXT://

+Start daemon:

+    bin/kafka-server-start.sh -daemon config/server.properties

+Tail a topic, in this case `orders-outbox` (the other topic is `orders-inbox`):

+    bin/kafka-console-consumer.sh --topic orders-outbox --from-beginning --bootstrap-server localhost:9092 --property print.key=true

 ## Building